 Exemptions and Payment Plan

 Information about setting up a payment plan and applying for a hardship exemption or armed forces exemption.

 If you are experiencing financial challenges, take advantage of our payment plan option available to all active, inactive and emeritus members.
 This option allows you to spread your license fee payments over three months using your credit card as indicated below.

 Contact Mui Bounyavong with questions at 206-727-8286 or email@example.com

-WSBA Bylaw Article III, Section H.5. provides for license fee exemptions due to hardship.
+WSBA Bylaw Article III, Section I.5. provides for license fee and assessment exemptions due to hardship.

-In case of proven extreme financial hardship, which must entail a current household income equal to or less than 200% of the federal poverty level as determined based on the member’s household income for the calendar year immediately preceding the calendar year for which the member is seeking to be exempted from license fees, the WSBA executive director may grant a one-time exemption from payment of annual license fees by any active member.
+In case of proven extreme financial hardship, which must entail a current annual household income equal to or less than 200% of the federal poverty level as determined based on the member’s household income for the calendar year immediately preceding the calendar year for which the member is seeking to be exempted from license fees, the WSBA executive director may grant a one-time exemption from payment of annual license fees and assessments by any active member.
 Hardship exemptions are for one licensing period only, and a request must be submitted on or before Feb.
 1 of the year for which the exemption is requested.
-Denial of an exemption may not be appealed.
-Supporting documentation may be requested.
+Denial of an exemption request is not appealable.

 If you have any questions, you may contact Amy Christensen at 206-727-8243 or firstname.lastname@example.org.

-WSBA Bylaw Section III.H.1.a.2 provides for a fee exemption for eligible members of the Armed Forces whose WSBA membership is active.
+WSBA Bylaw Section III.I.1.a.2 provides for a fee exemption for eligible members of the Armed Forces whose WSBA membership is active.

 If you have any questions, please contact Amy Christensen at 206-727-8243 or email@example.com.